 We all have weaknesses, and the recruiter will definitely know if you are lying when you tell them that you don’t have one.
 Just think of your small flaw, and that’s what you need to tell your recruiter.
 What the recruiter wants to hear from you is that you are aware of your weakness and that you are taking a course of action to correct that problem.

 Lastly, prepare a list of questions to ask the recruiter during the job interview.
 Remember that you are also looking for a company that you will work for in a long period of time and it is important to know if the company you are applying for is a good fit for you as well.
+There are tons of new languages to learn!
+On top of the options listed above, we also offer Korean language classes as well.

 Sharpen your skills in interpreting and translating by taking these top online courses

-Skills Success has carefully curated and organized thousands of online video courses.
+Skill Success has carefully curated and organized thousands of online video courses.
 Start your journey to becoming an interpreter and translator with these top online courses.